raikoug/AdventOfCode/README.md

 - Completed in Python

 ## year 2024
-- WiP - Day 5
+- WiP - Day 8

 # Thanks!
 ## To the creator
 Eric Wastl, [GitHub](https://github.com/topaz), [WebSite](http://was.tl/), [Twitter](https://x.com/ericwastl)
-Thanks for all yoour effort :D
+Thanks for all your effort :D

 ## To this repos
 - https://github.com/wimglenn/advent-of-code-data